 Concentration of credit risk - Financial instruments which subject the Clinic to a concentration of credit risk consist of demand deposits placed with financial institutions.
-At times during the year, the Clinic had funds invested with local financial institutions in excess of the Federal Deposit Insurance Corporation limits.
+Funds invested with local financial institutions in excess of the Federal Deposit Insurance Corporation limits were automatically subject to a sweep account to reduce the risk of loss during the years ended June 30, 2024 and 2023.